 In my HSP Mysteries series, Kayla owns two all-white cats who are sisters.
 Kayla, being an HSP, does her best to give them equal attention, food, and love.
 In the third book, which I am currently writing, I am adding in a few quirks that I’m shamelessly basing on my personal experience with Rainn (like the licking of toes!)

 In Peppermint Cream Die, Kayla makes a variety of cakes, cookies, and pies, both for friends and for clients.
 Although I am not much of a baker, I experimented a bit to try to mimic what Kayla does in the book.
-You can see my attempts below of a crab cake (pun intended), an octopus cake, and a fish.
+You can see my attempts below of a crab cake (pun intended) and an octopus cake.
 Kayla makes the crab cake for her new boyfriend, restaurateur Jason Banks.
-The octopus cake is for a children’s birthday party, and the fish is for a gender reveal party.
-In the book, Kayla makes a pink ombre cake for the gender reveal party because the mom-to-be is having a girl.
-I tried it in both blue (although it turned out greener than I’d hoped) and pink (which also didn’t turn out all that well).
-For Kayla, a Highly Sensitive Person (HSP), baking is her go-to when she’s stressed or overstimulated.
+The octopus cake is for a children’s birthday party.
+For Kayla, a Highly Sensitive Person (HSP), baking is her go-to when she’s overstimulated.
 I’m also an HSP, but baking makes me a little too stressed.
 Fortunately for everyone, I don’t bake for a living!

 HSPs are very sensitive to criticism and I am no exception.
 I received a bit of criticism recently and it ruined my entire day.
 I think part of the reason that criticism is so difficult for HSPs is that we are super conscientious, always want to do the right thing, and don’t wish to disappoint others (plus, we are probably perfectionists).
 When someone tells us we have failed in some way, it stings.